trychlos/pwix-roles/README.md

 - `Roles.ready()`

     A (client-only) reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).

+- `Roles.removeAllRolesFromUser( user )`

+    Remove all currently defined roles for this user.

+    On the client, this function returns a Promise which eventually resolves to the result.

+    On the server, this function returns a Boolean result, which is `true` if all roles have been successfully deleted for this user.

+    The application should take care of **not** remove all roles for the currently logged-in user.

 - `Roles.userIsInRoles( user, roles )`